ProgramCrafter/salsa-iwj-otter/docs/user.md

 Typing numbers will get you into a multiple selection mode, which you can use (for example) to draw yourself a hand of multiple cards.
+Typing just "1" will let you select the first available card, even if it's not the one on top (eg because you want to draw a card and someone is holding onto the deck).

 Typing a zero will get you into a special selection mode for selecting the lowermost piece.
 This can useful to grasp a hand or pickup deck